GLAS GUIDE TO ANIMATION FESTIVALS

 Preview versions of your film: vimeo link/ .mp4 in H.264

 As an animator, most of the festivals you should be submitting will be animation specific festivals.
 Thankfully, the majority of those festivals do not require an entry fee.
-There are other festivals that, if you are serious about your film, you should consider submitting to.
+But as mentioned above, there are quite a few live-action festivals that do require a submission fee that are worth considering.
 If you truly believe in your film and believe your film fits with the programming philosophy of the festival, then it is certainly worth it to pay the submission fee.
-If you do decide to submit to a fee-based festival, don’t be afraid to contact the festival politely requesting a discounted or student rate.
+If you do decide to submit to a fee-based festival, don’t be afraid to contact the festival politely requesting a fee waiver or a discounted or student rate.
 Festivals understand the plight of the short filmmaker and are often willing to work with you.
-That being said, operating a festival is quite costly and as such they might decline.
+That being said, operating a festival is quite costly and as such they might respectfully decline.

 THE SELECTION PROCESS